annalaine/quaxp/index.md

 You find yourself on the tutorial page.
 Here you can learn everything about the course and how to use the book.
 Good luck!

+---

+__Testing of the book__

+If you are a tester for the advanced level, please do the following:

+- Follow the book order.
+- When you encounter a page with code cells, click on the rocket icon on the top-right corner of the page and select Binder.
+This will redirect you to another page: the page of the book will be open with Jupyter Notebook in your browser.
+You might see some hidden content in this version, do not pay attention to those cells (the hidden cells are marked as "cell to hide").
+- Follow the page as you would normally do with any course, and note the time you need to finish each page.
+- When you finish your testing, fill the feedback form and give your times for each page to the person who gave you access to the test version.

+We would like to thank very much all the testers who will put in time.
+Testing is very important for the course and for us to give the best possible pedagogical offer.
+Do not hesitate to be critic.

+---

 __Tutorial: how to use the book?__

 The course is supposed to be worked with in autonomy: there is no way of keeping track of someone's progress and results.
 If you wish to keep your scores, you should write them somewhere locally.